UltimateForm/mordhau-rcon-suite/README.md

 ### Post-migration

-- after migrating playtime tracking to Night's, make sure you disable ingame Playtime tracking **ingame** features, by setting the following settings
+- after migrating playtime tracking to NightV's, make sure you disable ingame Playtime tracking **ingame** features, by setting the following settings
   - `ingame_persistent_titles_disabled: true` if you're using bot.config.json
   - `INGAME_PERSISTENT_TITLES_DISABLED=1` if you're using .env

-- after migrating migrating title to Night's make sure you disable this bot's migrating titles by removing the following setting
+- after migrating migrating title to NightV's make sure you disable this bot's migrating titles by removing the following setting
   - `title` if you're using bot.config.json
   - `TITLE` if you're using .env